Ashargin/DivideFold/README.md

 pip install -e .
 ```

-We also recommend that you install LinearFold since it is the prediction function that we use by default : https://github.com/LinearFold/LinearFold
+We also recommend that you install [LinearFold](https://github.com/LinearFold/LinearFold) since it is the prediction function that we use by default.

-We provide wrappers for LinearFold, MXfold2, UFold, ProbKnot, RNAfold and RNAsubopt. \
+We provide wrappers for [KnotFold](https://github.com/gongtiansu/KnotFold), [LinearFold](https://github.com/LinearFold/LinearFold), [MXfold2](https://github.com/mxfold/mxfold2), [UFold](https://github.com/uci-cbcl/UFold), [ProbKnot](https://rna.urmc.rochester.edu/RNAstructure.html), [RNAfold](https://www.tbi.univie.ac.at/RNA/) and [RNAsubopt](https://www.tbi.univie.ac.at/RNA/). \
-In order to use one of these prediction tools, it should be installed on your system, in the same folder as DivideFold. \
+In order to use one of these prediction tools, it should be installed on your system, in the same parent folder as DivideFold. \
-For example, LinearFold should be installed at ../LinearFold.
+For example, [LinearFold](https://github.com/LinearFold/LinearFold) should be installed at `../LinearFold`.

 The prediction tools can also be installed anywhere else on your system. \
 In that case, the path must be specified with :